OctavianRotari/CV/README.md

 ####www.octavianrotari.com

 I am an enthusiastic coder who graduated from Makers Academy, a highly selective coding bootcamp in London.
-During my time at Makers, I have discovered I have a natural aptitute for aesthetics and styling of websites and mobile applications.
+During my time at Makers, I have discovered I have a natural aptitude for aesthetics and styling of websites and mobile applications.
 I am looking for a Junior Developer job in Edinburgh with a company that is fast-paced and looking to grow their market presence.
-I enjoy working with others and see myself fitting in a team where pairing and TDD/BDD practices are valued.
+I enjoy working with others and see myself fitting in a team where pairing and TDD practices are valued.

 ### Skills